 Pro tip: Consider using a multiple of 10 for the number of items on your list, it’s proven to increase engagement as discussed by Eric Jaffe in his post ‘Why We Love Top 10 Lists’.

-If you’re unsure about going about getting people to interview for your blog, don’t be.
-As mentioned above most industry thought leaders are happy to contribute as it’s a win for them too.
+If you’re unsure about going about getting people to interview for your blog - as mentioned above, most industry thought leaders are happy to contribute as it’s a win for them too.
 If you’re unsure about who to approach think about who you’d be excited to read an interview with, chances are your readers would be too.

 Pro tip: If you’re conducting your interview in person or over a video call service such as Skype, it’s well worth taking an extra few minutes prep time to film or screen capture the conversation.
 You can then upload the video straight to your blog for those readers that may not be quite so into reading.